prometheus/prometheus/docs/storage.md

 The backfill command is implemented such that Prometheus keeps at most 2 hours of data in the memory.

 An example use case of backfilling is :
-If a user wants to migrate from an existing monitoring system (source) to Prometheus, they can add their older data to TSDB using backfilling.
-The source system may be another TSDB which is capable of dumping data in [OpenMetrics](https://openmetrics.io/) format.
+If a user wants to migrate from an existing monitoring system (source) to Prometheus, they can add their older data to TSDB using backfilling if their data is in [OpenMetrics](https://openmetrics.io/) format.

 ### Usage